harveylo/raytracing1wkend/README.md

 # Simple Ray Tracing Renderer
-This project is based on the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+This project is based on the [book series](https://raytracing.github.io/).

-All code are copied/modified from the book.
-And I arranged them in a way that looks better as a compliable project.
+All code has been copied and/or modified from the book.
+I have arranged it in a way that makes it more readable as a complete project.

-# Multi-thread support
+# Multi-threads support
-Modify the BATCH constant variable in `util.hpp` according to the number of your physical cores
+To configure the project, please modify the BATCH constant variable in util.hpp according to the number of physical cores on your machine.